tosuak/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  React JS is a library Facebook made.
+It is used to solve large applications that has frequent data changes like Facebook.

 1. Describe component state.
+  A component state is a piece of data that is managed in a component.

 1. Describe props.
+  A prop is what gets passed into the component.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  A side effect is anything that affects something outside of the scope of the function.
+We sync effects by passing in a dependency array as a second argument to the effect hook/